 - Not recommended for people with eczema as may cause severe irritation.
 Not suitable for lentigo maligna.

 - May cause birth defects.
 Should not be used during pregnancy and women of childbearing capability should use effective birth control to prevent pregnancy.
 A pregnancy test should be conducted before beginning tazarotene.
 If a woman inadvertently finds out she is pregnant, then she should stop using tazarotene topical immediately and tell her doctor right away.
 It is not known if tazarotene is distributed into human milk.
 Be cautious if breastfeeding.

-- Safety not established for the treatment of psoriasis in children < 18 years, for acne in children < 12 years, or for treatment of photoaging in children < 17 years.
+- Safety is not established for the treatment of psoriasis in children < 18 years, for acne in children < 12 years, or for treatment of photoaging in children < 17 years.
 People over the age of 65 may be more sensitive to the effects of tazarotene.